TangibleInc/template-system/readme.md

 npm install
 ```

+### Contributing

-If you want to contribute to the GitHub repo, [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+To contribute to the codebase, [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Tangible team members can clone from `git@github.com:tangibleinc/template-system`, and pull request from a feature branch.

 ## Develop